biorack/BASTet/doc/custom_analysis.rst

 Custom analysis restore
 ^^^^^^^^^^^^^^^^^^^^^^^

-Similarly in order implement custom data restore behavior we can overwrite the default implementation of :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.read_from_omsi_file` .
+Similarly in order implement custom data restore behavior we can overwrite the default implementation of :py:meth:`omsi.analysis.analysis_base.analysis_base.read_from_omsi_file` .
 In this case one will usually call the default implementation via ``super(omsi_myanalysis,self).read_from_omsi_file(...)`` first and then add any additional behavior.

 Custom analysis execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Analysis are typically executed using the :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.execute` function we inherit from py:class:`omsi.analysis.omsi_analysis_base.omsi_analysis_base`.
+Analysis are typically executed using the :py:meth:`omsi.analysis.analysis_base.analysis_base.execute` function we inherit from py:class:`omsi.analysis.analysis_base.analysis_base`.
 The ``execute()`` function controls many pieces, from recording and defining input parameters and outputs to executing the actual analysis.
 We, therefore, for NOT recommend to overwrite the ``exceute(..)`` function, but rather to customize specific portions of the execution.
 To do this, `execute()` is broken into a number of functions which are called in a specific order.
 In this way we can easily overwrite select functions to customize a particular feature without having to overwrite the complete ``execute(..)`` function.

 Customizing setting of parameters
 """""""""""""""""""""""""""""""""

-First, the execute function uses :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.update_analysis_parameters` to set all parameters that have been passed to execute accordingly.
+First, the execute function uses :py:meth:`omsi.analysis.analysis_base.analysis_base.update_analysis_parameters` to set all parameters that have been passed to execute accordingly.
 The default implementation of ``update_analysis_parameters(..)``, hence, simply calls ``self.set_parameter_values(...)`` to set all parameter values.
 We can customize this behavior simply by overwriting the ``update_analysis_parameters(...)`` function.

 Customizing setting of default settings
 """""""""""""""""""""""""""""""""""""""
-Second, the execute function uses the :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.define_missing_parameters` function to set any required parameters that have not been set by the user to their respective values.
+Second, the execute function uses the :py:meth:`omsi.analysis.analysis_base.analysis_base.define_missing_parameters` function to set any required parameters that have not been set by the user to their respective values.
 Overwrite this function to customize how default parameter values are determined/set.

 Customizing the recording of runtime information
 """"""""""""""""""""""""""""""""""""""""""""""""
-The recording of runtime information is performed using the :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.runinfo_record_preexecute` and :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.runinfo_record_postexecute` functions.
+The recording of runtime information is performed using the :py:meth:`omsi.analysis.analysis_base.analysis_base.runinfo_record_preexecute` and :py:meth:`omsi.analysis.analysis_base.analysis_base.runinfo_record_postexecute` functions.
 As the names indicate, the preexecute function is called before the ``execute_analysis`` function is called and records basic system information, and the postexecute function is called after the analysis is completed to record additional information, e.g, the time and duration of the analysis.
-The function py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.runinfo_clean_up` is then called to clean up the recorded runtime information (which is stored in `self.run_info`).
+The function py:meth:`omsi.analysis.analysis_base.analysis_base.runinfo_clean_up` is then called to clean up the recorded runtime information (which is stored in `self.run_info`).
 By default, ``runinfo_clean_up()`` removes any empty entries, i.e., key/value pairs where the value is either None or an empty string.
 We can customize the clean-up process by overwriting ``runinfo_clean_up()``

 Customizing the analysis execution
 """"""""""""""""""""""""""""""""""
-The analysis is completely implemented in the :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.execute_analysis` function, which we have to implement in our derived class, i.e, running the analysis is fully custom anyways.
+The analysis is completely implemented in the :py:meth:`omsi.analysis.analysis_base.analysis_base.execute_analysis` function, which we have to implement in our derived class, i.e, running the analysis is fully custom anyways.

 Customizing the recording of analysis outputs
 """""""""""""""""""""""""""""""""""""""""""""
-Finally (i.e., right before returning analysis results), ``execute(..)`` uses the :py:meth:`omsi.analysis.omsi_analysis_base.omsi_analysis_base.record_execute_analysis_outputs` function to save all analysis outputs.
+Finally (i.e., right before returning analysis results), ``execute(..)`` uses the :py:meth:`omsi.analysis.analysis_base.analysis_base.record_execute_analysis_outputs` function to save all analysis outputs.
 Analysis outputs are stored in the self.__data_list variable.
 We can save analysis outputs simply by slicing and assignment, e.g., `self[output_name] = my_output`.
 By overwriting `record_execute_analysis_outputs(...)` we can customize the recording of data outputs.